-The great Battle of Thermopylae and the valiant fight of 300 fearless Spartans under the command of warrior King Leonidas against 10,000 elite Persian soldiers is one of the most brilliant moments in ancient Greece’s history.
+The great Battle of Thermopylae and the valiant fight of the 300 fearless Spartans under the command of warrior King Leonidas against ten thousand elite Persian soldiers is one of the most brilliant moments in ancient Greek history.

-The Battle of Thermopylae also provided great tales of bravery and patriotism for many Greek generations to come — tales which will never be forgotten.
+The Battle of Thermopylae also provided for great tales of bravery and patriotism for many Greek generations to come.
+These are tales which will never be forgotten.

-Most historians believe that the epic battle took place in August, 480 BC.
-Thermopylae (“Hot Gates” in English) was a mountain pass with great strategic importance for those traveling south from Thessaly into central Greece.
+Most historians believe that the epic battle took place in August of 480 BC.
+Thermopylae (“Hot Gates” in English) was a mountain pass with great strategic importance for those traveling south from Thessaly into Central Greece.

 This is where the 7,100 men of the allied Greek forces lay in wait for the invading forces.

 The quarter-million strong Persian army, under King Xerxes, was advancing in Central Greece with the aim of reaching Athens and taking over the city.

 Spartans held strong under Leonidas at the Battle of Thermopylae

 Xerxes was certain that conquering Greece would be easy, given the sheer number of his vast army.

 The invaders camped for five days near Thermopylae because they had no idea how many foot soldiers (“hoplites” in Greek) were waiting on the other side of the pass.

 They were also waiting for the Persian fleet, which had suffered damage to its ships and was delayed by bad weather off the coast of Magnesia.